shasheeshrane/LendingClubCaseStudy/README.md

 Based on the Data Analysis , Also we intend to have a deeper understanding of Risk Analysis when lending Money to different customers

+## Technologies used

+This Assignment is for a Lending case study to be performed.
+Similar to a real world business problems, here is a Step by Step Process followed to Analyse the Data and reach to a percievable conclusion.
+Method used will be through EDA - EXPLORATORY DATA ANALYSIS

+Based on the Data Analysis , Also we intend to have a deeper understanding of Risk Analysis when lending Money to different customers

+## Acknowledgements

+This Assignment is for a Lending case study to be performed.
+Similar to a real world business problems, here is a Step by Step Process followed to Analyse the Data and reach to a percievable conclusion.
+Method used will be through EDA - EXPLORATORY DATA ANALYSIS

+Based on the Data Analysis , Also we intend to have a deeper understanding of Risk Analysis when lending Money to different customers